 For safety reasons, certain rules and regulations need to be followed in order to obtain permission to use these signs on public right-of-way.
-Sign designs and locations must be approved by the Department of Public Works and Utilities.
+Sign designs and locations must be approved by the Department of Transportation and Utilities.
 Formal approval is granted through a permit application process.
 Once you are familiar with the rules and regulations, fill out the Temporary Guide Sign Permit Application Form (84 K) and submit it to the contact listed on the form.

 Your permit application signifies that you have read and agree to follow these rules.
 City staff may remove or relocate – without notice – any signs found to be in violation of these rules.

 There are many local businesses that can assist you in producing temporary guide signs.
 They are listed under “Signs” in the Yellow Pages.
 When designing your signs, be sure to adhere to these below guidelines: